jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

 ```

 This will pull the latest version of the JDK according to Homebrew
 Casks and install it on your machine.
+It should prompt you for your
+password to proceed with the install.

 4) Install Leiningen